Kerala Nattilam Pengaludane

 Kerala Nattilam Pengaludane is a 2014 Indian Tamil-language romantic comedy film directed by S. S. Kumaran and produced by his wife Anusha Devi.
 The film stars debutantes Abi Saravanan, Gayathri, Deekshitha, and Abhirami.
-The music was composed by the director himself, and the film released on 21 March 2014.
+The music was composed by the director himself, and the film was released on 21 March 2014.

 Plot

-Thamizh Mani wants his son, Unnikrishnan to marry a girl from Kerala as he believes that they are beautiful.
-Thamizh Mani was unable to marry the girl of his dreams who was from Kerala and acts as if he is a Malayali by celebrating Onam.
+Thamizh Mani wants his son, Unnikrishnan, to marry a girl from Kerala as he believes that they are beautiful.
+Thamizh Mani was unable to marry the girl of his dreams, who was from Kerala, and acts as if he is a Malayali by celebrating Onam.
 His dream is for Unnikrishnan to marry a Malayali, and as a result, he sends him to Kerala.

 Production

 Abi Saravanan met the producer and the director after he finished studying engineering.
 He auditioned and landed in the hero's role.
 This film is S. S. Kumaran's second directorial venture after Theneer Viduthi (2011).
 The film is produced by Kumaran's wife, Anusha Devi, under her banner Suma Pictures.
 This is her second production after Theneer Viduthi.
 Amrutha Suresh's sister, Abhirami Suresh, acted in this film after finishing a diploma in acting.
 She plays a Malayali girl in the film who aspires to become Miss Kerala.
 She plays one of the three heroines paired opposite Abi Saravanan.
 She received the role after she went to AVM Studio to record a song and went Kumaran who was looking for a debutante.
 The other two actresses are Gayathri and Deekshitha.
 All three heroines are from Kerala.